idsc-frazzoli/Control-Systems-I-2018/python_tutorials/README.md

     - Follow the Graphical installer instructions.
     - Check 32-bit launcher or 64-bit launcher according to your platform and `associate .py extension` so that Windows will authomatically use Pycharm as default program for opening python scripts.
     - Activate the program using your jetbrains credentials.

+    **Mac**

+    - Open the package and drag/drop PyCharm into your application folder
+    - Open PyCharm and activate the program using your Jetbrains credentials.

 #### 2.1 Using Jupyter Notebook in PyCharm